An Overview of Lake Tahoe Shoreline Neighborhoods

 Take a fly around the Tahoma neighborhood of West Lake Tahoe on Google Earth.

-Close to one another on the Nevada side, north of Stateline are Lakeridge, Skyland and Zephyr Cove.
-Here they are on Google Earth.
+Close to one another on the Nevada side, north of Stateline are Lakeridge, Skyland, and Zephyr Cove.

-Looking to Buy or Sell a Tahoe Lakefront?
+Looking to Buy or Sell a Tahoe Property?

 For the time being, it’s a seller’s market for lakefront property at Lake Tahoe.
 Here's where you can start the process of finding out what your home is worth.